-Veterans:
+Veterans

-DCS has a Military Liaison available to help Oregon veterans and their families with child support matters.
-The Liaison can answer questions specific to military families and help them take advantage of every opportunity to provide for their children.
-In addition, the Liaison and DCS staff present at, coordinate, or participate in a variety of military and veteran activities.
+The Division of Child Support has a Military Liaison available to help Oregon veterans and their families with child support matters.
+The Military Liaison answers questions specific to military families and help them take advantage of every opportunity to provide for their children.
+In addition, the Military Liaison and DCS staff present at, coordinate, or participate in a variety of military and veteran activities.

-- Veterans Expo at the Deschutes County Fairgrounds

-- Women Veterans Conference sponsored by ODVA

-- Portland Stand Down

-- East County Stand Down
+- Annual Veterans Expo sponsored by Oregon Department of Veteran Affairs - Women Veterans Conference sponsored by ODVA - Portland Stand Down - East County Stand Down

-- ODVA Veterans Benefits Expo